Why Your Voice Matters NOW + 6 Steps to Use Your Voice as a Literary Citizen

 - If something beautiful and amazing happens in your world or your life, your voice matters.

+I'm not hear to preach to you about what you should think.
 I don't care what you think.
 I care if you're expressing yourself or not.

 Where is this coming from?